shermpay/mlj/doc/dev.md

 matching, currying etc.

 ## Details
-- ML like Tuple/Record types
 - ML like functions
+- ML like Hindley Milner static type system

 ### Tuple/Record types
 `Records` are just a wrapper for Clojure `Maps`